CodeShrike/Amazon-Web-Scraper/README.md

 - The **Download** feature will overwrite the current CSV file, while the **Update** feature will append new data to retain previously written records.
 - For the data visualization function to work correctly, multiple days of product data should be recorded.
 A dummy CSV file with two dates is provided for testing purposes.

+### TBD

+- Update README for Docker instructions
+- Add sanitisation to queries
+- Replace global list with a database